PEZ/GWT-Relative-Time/README.markdown

 Future
 ======

- - I'll try make a widget that encapsulates the time formatting and that also keeps the time stamps updated on the page.
-(Like Time Ago does.)
+ - I'll try to make the module automatically track DOM elements that has a relativetime attribute.
  - More languages (at least those from the PrettyTime project)

 Origins